Team-di-Sviluppo-UniSIR/GCode-Shaper-Parser/README.md

 This repository is basically organized as follows:

 ### code
 It contains all the code related to this project.
 It is further organized into packages, each of which refers to a specific feature or features subset.
-Please refer below for subfolder organization details;
+Please refer below for subfolder organization details.

 ### docs
 It contains the documentation both for the G-Code parser and the Shaper metalanguage.
-You can navigate it using links to the errors subfolder;
+You can navigate it using links to the errors subfolder.
 ```
 docs
 ├── gcode parser